VDA5050/VDA5050/VDA5050_EN.md

 SERVICE | Fleet control is not in control of the mobile robot. <br>Fleet control shall not send orders or actions to the mobile robot. <br>When the mobile robot enters or leaves this mode, it immediately clears any current order.<br>The mobile robot shall set `lastNodeId` to an empty string ("").<br>Authorized personnel can reconfigure the mobile robot.
 TEACH_IN | Fleet control is not in control of the mobile robot. <br>Fleet control shall not send orders or actions to the mobile robot. <br>When the mobile robot enters or leaves this mode, it immediately clears any current order.<br>The mobile robot shall set `lastNodeId` to an empty string ("").<br>The mobile robot is being taught, e.g., mapping is done by an operator.

+>Table 9 - Operating modes of the mobile robot

 Operating Mode | Fleet Control in control | Valid state message content | Clear order when entering | Set `lastNodeId` to empty | Clear zone requests when entering | Sending instant actions allowed | Sending orders allowed
 --- | --- | --- | --- | --- | --- | --- | ---